-Pass or fail course designed to enable all education majors to meet New York State regulations for training in special topics (Identification and Reporting of Suspected Child Abuse or Maltreatment; School Violence Prevention and Intervention; Prevention of Child Abduction; Prevention of Alcohol, Tobacco and Other Drug Abuse; Safety Education; Instruction in Fire and Arson Prevention; and the Dignity for All Students Act).
+Pass or fail course designed to enable all education majors to meet New York State regulations for training in special topics (Identification and Reporting of Suspected Child Abuse Maltreatment; School Violence Prevention and Intervention; Prevention of Child Abduction; Prevention of Alcohol, Tobacco and Other Drug Abuse; Safety Education; Instruction in Fire and Arson Prevention; and the Dignity for All Students Act).
 Provides information about certification, state testing requirements and student teaching.
 Required before practicum experiences.
+This course is a prerequisite for 300-level courses in EDUC.